Agency under bounded compute and information

 Interactivity, their proposed objective, measures the agent’s continuing capacity to acquire useful new predictions about the world’s dynamics as time goes on.
 This is the Big-World twist: there is no terminal “I have learned the environment” state, and the right objective is sustained learnability rather than convergence to a stationary optimum.
 RL’s usual maximise-and-stop framing is the wrong shape for an agent in this regime.

 They even have an empirical finding!
 Expressive nonlinear networks, despite their nominal capacity advantage, lose interactivity as they scale — their representations collapse onto fixed features and they stop generating new predictions.
 Linear networks scale more gracefully on the same metric.
 Architectural choices that look like “more capability” under maximise-and-stop may be exactly the wrong choices for an agent that has to keep learning.
-Whatever the bounded agency cell ends up requiring, “scale up the most expressive network you can afford” is not it.
+Whatever bounded agency ends up requiring, “scale up the most expressive network you can afford” is not it.

-3 God help us, predictive coding
+2.11 God help us, predictive coding

 The Friston-style free-energy / predictive-coding tradition is in this neighbourhood and I want to mark it as such without inheriting its commitments.
 Active inference is, viewed from outside, a particular package of internal-model + KL-constrained policy + thermodynamic substrate; the ingredients line up with what we are assembling here.
 From the outside it looks like a natural approach, but observationally, I think something must be wrong with the definitions or framing or something because no one can agree what this theory is “about”.
 I am hopeful that I will accidentally rediscover the “good bits” of the free-energy principle by proceeding without it.

-4 Substrate principle, Cantor trap
+3 Substrate principle, Cantor trap

 The thought experiment in the opening — give the demon complete information and unlimited compute and let it simulate the universe — articulates a weird bias in the literature that I had not found words for before.
 We ignore that the demon needs somewhere to put the simulation.

 Wolpert’s stochastic thermodynamics of computation (David H. Wolpert 2019; David H. Wolpert and Korbel 2026) is one attempt to price the substrate.
 Any logical operation has a thermodynamic cost; any physical computer is itself a dynamical system whose computation we identify by mapping its dynamics onto an abstract machine.
 A simulator of the entire universe is, at minimum, a physical system as complex as the universe being simulated — the exact lower bound depends on the dynamics, but it is not zero.
-So a Laplacean demon needs a bigger universe to live in.
+So a Laplacian demon needs a bigger universe to live in.
 There is no infinite-compute thought experiment that is internally coherent without dragging in another, larger, world.

 A particular annoyance: my embedded agency notebook was my attempt to understand careful, technically polished work on reflective stability, logical counterfactuals over the agent’s own actions, and value-stability under self-modification — exactly the problems the Cantor trap generates.
-From the bounded agents perspective, the same questions look different: some dissolve, others survive but in milder versions, about capacity and prices on uncertainty rather than impossible self-knowledge.
+From the bounded-agents perspective, the same questions look different: some dissolve, others survive but in milder versions, about capacity and prices on uncertainty rather than impossible self-knowledge.
 AFAICT a tradition with this much technical care has produced surprisingly little to help us reason about agents that are “like us” in this important way.

 Solé et al. (2024) line up adjacent constraints from the biology side — what living systems can and cannot be, given their thermodynamic and informational budgets.
 Useful as a sanity check that the substrate principle shows up empirically in the systems we already call agents.